Dj-Viking/rust-esp-stepper-motor/README.md

 sh build.sh
 ```

-* to run the monitor for getting panic messages back to the terminal add -m flag
+* to run the monitor for getting panic messages back to the terminal

 ```bash
 cargo run